DOJ Announces Nationwide Opioid Fraud Takedown Involving $6 Billion in Alleged False and Fraudulent Claims

 - Prescription Interdiction & Litigation (PIL) Task Force

 What To Do if You are Under Investigation or Facing Charges for Healthcare Fraud

 If your business, your medical practice, or you personally are under federal investigation for opioid diversion, paying or accepting kickbacks, or any other form of healthcare fraud, it is imperative that you engage experienced federal defense counsel immediately.
 At Oberheiden P.C., our nationwide network of federal defense attorneys and consultants includes former DOJ prosecutors and high-ranking agents with the DOJ, FBI, HHS-OIG, DEA, and other federal agencies.

-We offer centuries of combined experience in high-level federal healthcare fraud cases, and we rely on our defense attorneys’ and consultants’ government insights to build and executive effective defense strategies on behalf of our clients.
+We offer centuries of combined experience in high-level federal healthcare fraud cases.
+We represent clients in need of qui tam defense and we rely on our defense attorneys’ and consultants’ government insights to build and executive effective defense strategies on behalf of our clients.
 To learn more about how we defend medical practitioners, business owners, business executives, and other clients nationwide, schedule a complimentary initial consultation today.